-In this tutorial we will show you how to create a basic wiki engine and look into how one can map a URL or the path component of a URL to a database entry.
+In this tutorial, we show you how to create a basic wiki engine and how to map a URL or the path component of a URL to a database entry.
 This tutorial builds on what we learned in the Lua SQLite Database Tutorial.

 The purpose with this tutorial is to show you how to do URL to database mapping, and the wiki engine we design in this tutorial will be fairly basic.
 You can use what you learn in this tutorial as a base if you want to build a full-fledged wiki engine.
 The SQL table that will be used in the wiki engine for storing wiki pages will be created as follows:

 The 'relpath' is the URL's relative path element.
 The relpath is used as a key and allows us to search for pages by using the URL's relative path element.
 We will get more into relative paths soon.
 The 'data' is the text displayed on the wiki page.

 The Mako Server is a spin-off from the Barracuda Embedded Web Server Library and this server supports the concept of a virtual file system, where the path component of a URL is mapped to directory nodes installed in this file system.
 Each installed directory node can optionally have a callback function called the directory service function.
 A directory service function allows us to map the URL to SQL queries.

 The following code snippet shows the directory service function in the wiki engine's .preload script.